 Vapor recovery systems and components shall be compatible with any and all fuel blends in common use in California, including seasonal changes, and approved for use as specified in title 13, CCR, section 2260 et seq.
 Applicants for certification may request limited certification for use with only specified fuel blends.
 Such fuel-specific certifications shall clearly specify the limits and restrictions of the certification.

-PHASE II PERFORMANCE STANDARDS AND SPECIFICATIONS APPLICABLE TO ALL PHASE II VAPOR RECOVERY SYSTEMS
+Phase II Performance Standards and Specifications Applicable to All Phase II Vapor Recovery Systems

 Table 4-1 summarizes the Phase II Performance Standards and Specifications applicable to all Phase II vapor recovery systems.
 Phase II vapor recovery systems shall be certified only in facilities equipped with a certified Phase I system.

-Table 4-1 Phase II Performance Standards and Specifications APPLICABLE TO ALL PHASE II VAPOR RECOVERY SYSTEMS
+Table 4-1 Phase II Performance Standards and Specifications Applicable to All Phase II Vapor Recovery Systems